 Compute fraction of the reservoir volume and time associated with model derived variables for water quality

-These are very useful in assessing changes in water quality variables between model alternatives.
+These capabilities are very useful in assessing changes in water quality variables between model alternatives.
 This analysis creates the following files (if they are all turned ON): envrprf_t.csv (temperature), envrprf_v.csv (velocity), envrprf_depth.csv (depth), envrprf_c.csv (concentration for state variables), and envrprf_cd.csv (concentration for derived variables).
-The input file for these enhancements, w2_envirprf.npt, is a formatted text file and is shown below.
-A description of each line is shown below.
+The input file for these enhancements, w2_envirprf.npt, is a formatted text file, as shown below.
+A description of each line follows.